Birch-san/juicysfplugin/README.md

 All the libs we link against are project-local (see `juicysfplugin/Builds/MacOSX/lib_relinked`).
 I have used `install_name_tool` to give these libs relative install names.
 This ensures that any product you build will be portable.

+See my [blog post](https://birchlabs.co.uk/blog/alex/juicysfplugin/synth/cpp/2019/01/05/a-soundfont-vst-for-macos.html) for a deeper explanation as to how juicysfplugin is linked for portable distribution on macOS.

 ## Testing VST/AU plugins inside an audio plugin host